GOVERNANCE OF THE IBA PROCESS

 Where can the arbitration be held?
-It can be held at the employer’s premises, Tokiso’s offices or another venue in the geographical area where the employee works.
+It can be held either online or at a venue.
+A venue can be the employer’s premises, a venue selected by Tokiso, or another venue in the geographical area where the employee works.

 Who determines the date of the IBA?
 The employer determines the date, subject to the availability of the appointed arbitrator.